nicolasparexxx-del/copilot-extension/README.md

   </a>
 </h1>
 <p align="center">
   This repository enables feedback and communication about the <strong>Arm GitHub Copilot</strong> extension.
-  Arm extension is an integration into GitHub Copilot created to make it easier for all Arm-cloud developers, from beginners to experts, to quickly develop better code.
-It is actively updated and easy to use.
+It is actively updated and easy to get started.
 </p>

 <p align="center">